thienanh96/Automata-Operations-on-relations/README.md

 ![GitHub Logo](https://github.com/thienanh96/Automata-Operations-on-relations/blob/master/markdown_images/padclosure.PNG)
 ### State minimization
 1. Convert NFA to DFA
-First we need to do this to implement the state minimization.
+First we need to do this before implementing the state minimization.
 Refer to this [link](https://www.tutorialspoint.com/automata_theory/ndfa_to_dfa_conversion.htm) for the algorithm.
 2. Remove unreachable states
 First, we need to identify the reachable states